anjackson/notebook/README.md

 # DigiPres Notebook

 This is my set of public notes on issues relating to digital preservation.
+See the [homepae](/home).